 The Purple Martin is our largest swallow.
 It is about the size of a house sparrow (and a half), and is distinguished by its forked tail and, particularly among the males, its highly iridescent purplish-blue and black feathers.
 Its voice, consisting of sharp chirrups and gurgles, is loud and unmelodious-but pleasing.
-Its flight is so precise and graceful, and its ways so gentle, that one never tires of watching it and its kin.
-Taverner describes the Martin as a sociable bird with no bad habits.
-"Each is interested in the others' family affairs," he writes, "and there is a constant interchange of visits between neighbors."
+Its flight is so precise and graceof hawk and crow and vulture and even tease the eagle.